Fair Dinkum Fibreglass Repair Kit

 The Fair Dinkum Fibreglass Repair Kit gets its name from being the real deal. most other Fibreglass Repair kits are based on Polyester Resin & Chopped Strand mats.
 The reason is they are both cheap and misconceived as;

 The Fair Dinkum Fibreglass Repair Kit gets its name from being the real deal as it uses epoxy for more information on Why Bote Cote[sg1] epoxy see information below.
 Most other Fibreglass Repair kits are based on Polyester Resin & Chopped Strand Mat, which is not the ideal solution to what most people need to do their project properly, and here are some reasons why:

 They are used for making Fibreglass doo-ickies such as boats, Birdbaths and a multitude of oddball shapes in mass production

 Polyester resin is a poor adhesive and does not stick well to cured surfaces plus it shrinks slightly as it cures

 when there is shock loading or high tension it easily de-laminates as it is always under tension.
 Check out the Fibreglass Repair Explained

-epoxy resin is the ultimate adhesive and should always be used when doing Fibreglass repairs or making composite boats and other structures.
-It sticks tenaciously to all surfaces except poly plastics when prepared correctly by cleaning off wax and grease following with a course sanding with 80grit. whether it be stainless steel, aluminium, jarrah, river red gum and oily timbers such as Huon pine.
+Epoxy resin is the ultimate adhesive and should always be used when doing Fibreglass repairs or making composite boats and other structures.
+It sticks tenaciously to all surfaces except poly plastics when prepared correctly by cleaning off wax and grease followed by a course sanding with 80grit. whether it be stainless steel, aluminium, jarrah, river red gum and oily timbers such as Huon pine.

 The kit comes complete with great instructions, 150ml Bote-Cote Epoxy Resin kit, 1mtr x 100mm woven fibreglass tape, Peeply, 25mm epoxy brush, mixing cup, stirring stick plus a pair of gloves all in a resealable plastic bucket.